kiwi974/blood_cells_classification/README.md

 The default model which will be taken as reference for this study is given by its tensorflow representation.
 It achieves 100% of accuracy on training, while reaching about 65% on testing for grayscaled images, and 90% for colored images.

+(image below not up-to-date)
 ![reference_nn](https://user-images.githubusercontent.com/33846463/54516629-c5288a80-495f-11e9-97b1-573b3284b097.png)

-First, we can notice that this model learns 'too much'.
-It probably 'memorizes' the images it sees, and do not generalize that much.
+In grayscale, we can notice that this model learns 'too much'.
+It probably 'memorizes' the images it sees, and do not generalize enough.
 This could be a first point on which to work for the following.

 # Image Representation by the Default Autoencoder